 Want to legally download music for free for your DJ sets?
 There are still plenty of places you can do just that, whether to build a collection without spending much money, or to discover something cool that nobody else has got…

 Once upon a time, all DJ music was bought, in physical formats.
-Then along came digital and DJs could suddenly download music for free, with first Napster then a rush of similar sites becoming a huge opportunity for DJs wanting lots of music for nothing, and of course a huge problem for the music industry.
+Then along came digital and DJs could suddenly download music for free, first with Napster, then a rush of similar sites becoming a huge opportunity for DJs wanting lots of music for nothing, and of course a huge problem for the music industry.

 But the music industry has changed fundamentally since then, with the big streaming services such as Spotify and Apple Music largely replacing the download sites, for consumers at least, who are happy to pay their $10 a month for anything they could wish to listen to.
 Streaming services are even finding their way into DJ software, offering DJs this option too.

 But most DJs still want to own their music.
 And while torrenting or other ways of illegally ripping music certainly haven’t gone away as sources for building a quick DJ collection, they come with legal, ethical and technical pitfalls.
-And even though download stores are still hanging in there, the specialist dance music download stores of interest to DJs can be expensive, especially for those who are just starting out and want to build a relatively large collection quickly.
+And even though download stores are still hanging in there, the specialist dance music download stores of interest to DJs can be expensive, especially for those who are just starting out and want to build their collection quickly.

 Plus, there’s also the question of whether you’re really finding anything particularly new and interesting when you shop in the same places as everyone else.
 If being a DJ is about having better music than the next DJ, surely you should be casting your net wider than the obvious places to look for that music?